mjuniper/ambitious-arcgis-app-2018/workshop/2-architecture.md

 tagName: 'tr'
 ```

-- open app/templates/items.hbs and replace the `tr` and its contents with:
+- open app/templates/items.hbs and replace the second `tr` and its contents with:

 ```hbs
 {{results-item model=item}}